-The Hirosaki Castle Tower used to be a splendid five-story tower which stood on the southwestern part of the
+Hirosaki Castle used to be a splendid five-story tower which stood on the southwestern part of the

-The Laws for the Military Houses at the time prohibited the tower from being rebuilt to its original grandeur and the castle tower was eventually rebuilt as the three story tower we see today.
+The Laws for the Military Houses at that time prohibited the tower from being rebuilt to its original grandeur and the castle tower was eventually rebuilt as the three story tower we see today.

 Hirosaki Castle Tower is the only castle tower in Tohoku area which was rebuilt in Edo Period.
 The castle tower is a symbol of the city of Hirosaki.